10 of the Most Important Financial Ratios to Analyze a Company

 - Current Ratio (Working Capital Ratio): A liquidity ratio that compares a company’s assets that can be turned into cash within a year to the total liabilities or short-term obligations it’s required to pay off within a year.

-- Acid Test Ratio: Similar to the current ratio, the acid test ratio is a liquidity ratio that compares a company’s short-term assets that can be turned into cash immediately to the liabilities it’s required to pay off immediately.
+- Acid Test Ratio: Similar to the current ratio, the acid test ratio is a liquidity ratio that compares a company’s short-term assets that can be turned into cash immediately to the short-term liabilities it’s required to pay off immediately.

 - Cash Ratio: Another liquidity ratio that compares a company’s current assets, including both cash and liquid assets, to its current liabilities or short-term debt.

 - Return on Equity (ROE): A profitability ratio that measures a company’s profitability compared to its shareholder’s equity.

 - Debt to Equity Ratio: A leverage ratio or debt ratio that helps a business understand how much of its financing is coming from debt (both short- and long-term debt) and how much is coming from equity from shareholders or investors.
 It quantifies a company’s financial leverage.

 Understanding financial ratios and knowing which are most important to your business allows you to tell the full story of your company’s health, growth, sustainability, and success.
 They provide insight that can help you discover the best strategic direction for your business.
 They can also help you find out whether investors will take an interest in what you have to offer and what the valuation and share price might be for your company’s stock.

 If you’re planning to put these financial ratios on your radar, Mosaic can help you track them easily.
 Click here for a demo to learn how.